vjcitn/BioconductorAnnotationPipeline/README.md

-Information should be compared between what is currently available on [Bioconductor](https://www.bioconductor.org/packages/release/BiocViews.html#___TxDb) and what is currently available on the
+Information should be compared between what is currently available on [Bioconductor](https://www.bioconductor.org/packages/release/BiocViews.html#___TxDb) devel and what is currently available on the
 [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway).
 For example, for the package `TxDb.Hsapiens.UCSC.hg38.knownGene` on the UCSC Genome Browser human should be selected, then under 'Human Assembly' the Dec.
 2013